Gennett homers as Reds beat Brewers 9-7

 Milwaukee had tied the game in the eighth on Jonathan Schoop’s first career pinch-hit homer and Ryan Braun’s RBI double.
 The Brewers remained three games back of the NL Central-leading Chicago Cubs, who lost 2-1 at Detroit.

-Raisel Iglesias (2-1), who yielded Braun’s tying double, escaped a ham in the ninth for the win.
+Raisel Iglesias (2-1), who yielded Braun’s tying double, escaped a jam in the ninth for the win.
 The Brewers put two runners on with two out, but Keon Broxton struck out swinging.

 Gennett finished with two hits and three RBIs as last-place Cincinnati won for the fourth time in five games.
 Billy Hamilton had two hits and scored two runs.